-As vice president and director of RAND Project AIR FORCE (PAF), Ted Harshberger leads an organization of over 125 dedicated research professionals.
+Ted Harshberger is vice president and director of RAND Project AIR FORCE (PAF) and leads an organization of over 125 dedicated research professionals.
 Since its inception in 1946, PAF has remained the Air Force's only federally funded research and development center (FFRDC) concerned entirely with studies and analyses.

 This is Harshberger's second stint at RAND, where he previously served as director of the Aerospace Force Development Program in PAF; director of the Strategy and Doctrine Program in PAF; and associate director, Operations and Planning, in the RAND National Security Research Division.
 Under the Intergovernmental Personnel Act (IPA), Harshberger served from 1993 to 1995 as special assistant to the director of Modeling, Simulation, and Analysis, Headquarters U.S. Air Force.